usnistgov/ESV-Server/client/README.md

 pip3 install requests cryptography
 ```

 The `requests` library is used to call the Web API.
+Version 2.27.1+

+The `cryptography` library is used for Base64 and other methods related to TOTP.
+Version 36.0.1+

+(Older versions of these libraries may work, but if you encounter problems, please upgrade to at least the version number listed above.)

 ## 1. How to use